 - Evaluation of the Illegal Money Lending Prevention Programme supported by Trading Standards Scotland.
 The first report evaluated the impact of the Scotcash Money MOT project.
 A second report looks at three projects which sought to tackle illegal money ending by using different approaches.

-- Producing a guide to ‘Collaborative Council Tax Collection’.
+- In partnership with Stepchange Scotland, Citizens Advice Scotland, Money and Pension Service and the Institute of Revenues, Rating & Valuation’s (Scotland) the production of a guide to ‘Collaborative Council Tax Collection’.
 The guide seeks to offer a set of principles to support a collaborative approach between those in Scottish councils who are responsible for administering council tax and those offering debt and money advice, on either an internal or external basis.